Chronicle (film): Development

 Josh Trank had conceived the idea for Chronicle in high school and spent the following years generating ideas for the film.
 Up-and-coming screenwriter Jeremy Slater had collaborated with Trank while working on an unmade spec script.
 By 2010, Slater had moved on, leading to Trank contacting Max Landis, who agreed to co-write the film.
 The first draft of the script was written in three weeks after Landis had pitched the film behind Trank's back.
 Trank's original draft had the character of Steve being hit by a plane and dying in the middle of the second act.
 Landis removed this from his revisions, which "solved the entire second act".
 20th Century Fox bought the rights to the project and greenlit the film with Trank serving as director in January 2011.
+Miles Teller auditioned for a role but was turned down as he had appeared in another found footage film, Project X.

 Production

 For budgetary reasons, the film was shot primarily in Cape Town, South Africa, with Film Afrika Worldwide, as well as in Vancouver, Canada.
 Trank cited the films Akira, Carrie and The Fury as influences on Chronicle.
-Filming started in May 2011 and continued for eighteen weeks, ending in August 2011.
+Filming started in May 2011 and continued for 18 weeks, ending in August 2011.
 Cinematographer Matthew Jensen used the Arri Alexa video camera to shoot the film and Angenieux Optimo and Cook s4 lenses.
-Postproduction techniques were used to give it a "found footage" look.
+Post-production techniques were used to give it a "found footage" look.
 A cable cam rig was used for a shot in which the character Andrew levitates his camera 120 feet into the air.
 The Arri Alexa camera was mounted on a skateboard to simulate Andrew's camera sliding across a floor.
 Stuntmen were suspended from crane wire rigs for flying scenes, with green screen special effects used for closeups of the actors.
 Andrew's video camera in the movie is a Canon XL1 MiniDV, and he later switches to an HD camera that resembles a Canon Vixia HF M30.
 His "Seattle" bedroom is actually a set that was constructed on a film studio stage in Cape Town.
-Because in South Africa, vehicles drive on the left side of the road and have steering wheels on the right side, American-style vehicles had to be shipped in for the production.
+Due to vehicles driving on the left side of the road and having steering wheels on the right side in South Africa, American-style vehicles had to be shipped in for the production.
 DVD dailies were provided to the director and cinematographer by the Cape Town firm HD Hub.

 According to Josh Trank, Max Landis was banned from set during production and Trank has not spoken to him since 2012.
 Trank confirmed this on Twitter in light of Landis' sexual and emotional abuse accusations.